Home / Insights / AI security review

-AI projects often start as support tools, copilots, search, or workflow assistants.
-Before launch, focus on access, approval, and failure handling.
+AI projects often start as support tools, copilots, search features, or workflow assistants.
+Before launch, the important questions are access, approval, and what happens when the system fails.

-AI risk used to be treated as a model problem.
-That is no longer enough.
-Once the system can retrieve internal information, call tools, or trigger workflow steps, the risk moves beyond the model itself.
+AI risk used to be treated mainly as a model problem.
+That is too narrow now.
+Once the system can retrieve internal information, call tools, or trigger workflow steps, the model is only one part of the risk.

 Start with what the system can access.

-Start with what the assistant can see: internal search results, uploaded files, connector content, cached prompts, chat history, and past decisions.
+Start with what the assistant can see: internal search results, uploaded files, connector content, cached prompts, chat history, and previous decisions.

 A low-risk demo can become riskier once it can access policy documents, customer records, pricing notes, contract history, or engineering runbooks.

-A serious review treats the feature as a trust boundary: what it can retrieve, who authorises it, and what filtering applies.
-If any of that is unclear, the review is incomplete.
+A serious review treats the feature as a trust boundary.
+What can it retrieve, who authorises that access, and what filtering applies?
+If any of that is unclear, the scope needs more work.

 Retrieval changes the risk profile.